ymcueva/java-on-aks/README.md

  [how to create Application Insights](./docs/create-application-insights.md).

-Download Java agent ([download link](https://github.com/microsoft/Application-Insights-K8s-Codeless-Attach/releases)) for auto instrumenting for monitoring Java apps on Azure Kubernetes Service.
+Download Java agent ([download link](https://github.com/microsoft/Application-Insights-K8s-Codeless-Attach/releases)) for auto instrumenting for monitoring Java apps on an Azure Kubernetes Service.

 From a Linux or MacOS terminal, execute init.sh from the release.